Initial accommodation centres

 Reception centres, called initial accommodation, each accommodate around 200 people – fewer in Glasgow and Northern Ireland.
 These centres are the usual first accommodation for any asylum seeker who asks for support and is not immediately detained, apart from unaccompanied children.
 If a place cannot be found on the first night after claim, asylum seekers may be accommodated in an interim hostel in Croydon while accommodation is found, or in hotels in any region where the initial accommodation is full.
 Accommodation in the initial accommodation centres is usually full board with limited cash provided.

-Asylum seekers should not stay in initial accommodation for any longer than 3-4 weeks[2] but there can be dispersal backlogs and it is common to find asylum seekers stuck in initial accommodation for many months due to a lack of dispersal accommodation.[3]
-There was a huge increase in the use of hotel and other full-board accommodation during 2020 and 2021, this continued in 2022.
-The Home Office issued a statement about the use of hotels and other temporary accommodation.[4]
-The use of hotels for anything other than a very short period continues to be criticised, including in a report from the Refugee Council in July 2022.[5]
+Asylum seekers should not stay in initial accommodation for any longer than 3-4 weeks[5] but there can be dispersal backlogs and it is common to find asylum seekers stuck in initial accommodation for many months due to a lack of dispersal accommodation.[6]
+There was a huge increase in the use of hotel and other full-board accommodation during 2020 and 2021, this has continued since.
+The Home Office issued a statement about the use of hotels and other temporary accommodation.[7]
+The use of hotels for anything other than a very short period continues to be criticised, including in a report from the Refugee Council in July 2022.[8]

-If the asylum seeker qualifies for Section 95 support he or she is moved into smaller units, mainly flats and shared houses, in the same region, but as regions are large this may not be within travelling distance of their legal representative if they have one.
+If the asylum seeker qualifies for Section 95 support they are moved into smaller units, mainly flats and shared houses, in the same region, but as regions are large this may not be within travelling distance of their legal representative if they have one.
 Dispersal Accommodation is in the North, Midlands and South West of England and in Wales and Scotland, very limited numbers are housed in the South of England or in London.
 Asylum seekers have no choice of location.
 If asylum seekers are not detained after screening there is no distinction in the initial accommodation based on the claim or its route.

 Initial accommodation centres, hotels and former military barracks are used to accommodate people receiving section 98 support and some receiving section 95 support.
-The number of people supported under section 98 at the end of 2022 was 49,493 (almost twice as many than at the end of 2021).
+The number of people supported under section 98 at the end of 2023 was 49,1763 (almost twice as many than at the end of 2021).[9]

 A court ruled that the provision from local authorities to house people otherwise at risk of street homelessness can include those with no recourse to public funds, including people refused asylum and appeal rights exhausted.[10]